 Implementation of the connection codes takes place at national level.
 Therefore, to collect all relevant information necessary to monitor their implementation, ENTSO-E has developed the so-called 'Active library', compiling relevant information and documents for each country.
-In 2017, ENTSO-E worked on improving the Active Library by adding public information for each EU member state and for some other countries (e.g. some Energy Community Members).
+In 2017, ENTSO-E worked on improving the Active Library by adding public information for each EU member state and for some other information for each EU member state and for some other countries (e.g. some Energy Community Members).